iturner72/book-notes/the_network_state.md

 corporations that are 20-30 points whiter than tech companies actually deeply care about this?
-Or is it because after the 2009-era collapse of print media revenue, media corporations struggled for a business model, found that certain words drove traffic, and then doubled down on that - boosting their stok price and bashing their competitors in the process?
+Or is it because after the 2009-era collapse of print media revenue, media corporations struggled for a business model, found that certain words drove traffic, and then doubled down on that - boosting their stock price and bashing their competitors in the process?
 * 27  ... the New York Times Company (which originates so many of these jeremiads) is an organization where the controlling Ochs-Sulzberger family